Skip to main content

 How long does a TRP for work purposes take to process?+

-Processing times for TRPs submitted to a visa office outside Canada vary significantly — typically 4–12 weeks, but complex cases take longer.
-Do not request a TRP for the first time at the border when you are travelling for work — pre-approval from a visa office is strongly recommended to ensure you have authorization before your start date.
+IRCC does not publish a fixed processing standard for TRPs, and times vary significantly depending on the visa office and the complexity of the case; some take weeks while more complex files take considerably longer.
+Do not request a TRP for the first time at the border when you are travelling for work, pre-approval from a visa office is strongly recommended to ensure you have authorization before your start date.

 Once I have Criminal Rehabilitation approval, do I need anything extra for future work permits?+